-Very iconic, somewhat quirky, The Ark was built to resemble Noah's creation.
+Very iconic and somewhat quirky, The Ark in Aberdare National Park was built to resemble Noah's creation.
 It overlooks a floodlit waterhole and salt lick which attracts a wealth of wildlife, especially herds of elephant.
 There are viewing areas on four different levels as well as a bunker right next to the waterhole where you can watch and photograph the animals so close you can almost touch them, yet remain unseen.

 Set in the heart of Aberdare National Park, The Ark is one of the original safari lodges in the area and has a rich colonial history.
 You almost feel as though you’re on a ship, with all the wildlife coming to visit you, rather than the traditional safari of going out in search of wildlife by vehicle or on foot.